 - Remote work is used for focus and individual tasks

 Remote work allows employees to perform deep, uninterrupted work without the distractions often found in office environments.
 Research from Stanford shows that employees are more productive when they can control their environment and work during their peak focus hours.
-This is one of the reasons a hybrid work model can improve efficiency across many roles. - Office time is used for collaboration, meetings, and team interaction
+This is one of the reasons a flexible work model can improve efficiency across many roles. - Office time is used for collaboration, meetings, and team interaction

 The office becomes a space for collaboration rather than individual work.
 Employees use office time for brainstorming, team meetings, and social interaction—activities that benefit from physical presence and real-time communication.

-A hybrid setup allows organizations to balance productivity and flexibility while adapting to changing employee expectations.
-Research from Stanford shows that a hybrid workplace improves job satisfaction and reduces quit rates by up to 33% without lowering productivity. Â
+This setup allows organizations to balance productivity and flexibility while adapting to changing employee expectations.
+Research from Stanford shows that a hybrid workplace improves job satisfaction and reduces quit rates by up to 33% without lowering productivity.

-The Benefits of Hybrid Work
+The Benefits of Flexible Work

 A hybrid workplace improves flexibility and employee satisfaction